finbourne/lusid-sdk-java/sdk/docs/RelationshipDefinitionsApi.md

     RelationshipDefinitionsApi apiInstance = new RelationshipDefinitionsApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the relationship definition to be deleted.
     String code = "code_example"; // String | The code of the relationship definition to be deleted.
 Together with the domain and scope this uniquely   identifies the relationship. try {
-      DeletedEntityResponse result = apiInstance.deleteRelationshipDefinition(scope, code);
+      DeletedEntityResponse result = apiInstance.deleteRelationshipDefinition(scope, code)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling RelationshipDefinitionsApi#deleteRelationshipDefinition");